What is ABA Therapy?

 Common ABA Therapy Techniques

-Discrete Trial Training involves breaking down a task into small, manageable steps.
+Discrete trial training involves breaking down a task into small, manageable steps.
 Each step is then taught to the individual until they are able to complete the task independently.
-Other ABA techniques used at Empower Behavioral Health include functional communication training, token economy, natural environment training, Premack Principle, and more.
-ABA therapy is often used in combination with other treatments, such as speech therapy or occupational therapy.
+Other ABA techniques used at Empower Behavioral Health include functional communication training, token economy, natural environment training, Premack Principle, shaping, and more.
+ABA therapy is often used in combination with other treatments, such as speech therapy, occupational therapy, or mental health counseling.

 Is ABA Therapy Harmful?

 There is a lot of controversy surrounding ABA therapy and one common misconception is that it is harmful.
 This is not the case.
-In fact, the majority of parents who have used ABA therapy with their children report positive results.
+It is important to note that extensive research and clinical evidence support the safety and effectiveness of ABA therapy.
+When implemented by qualified professionals, ABA therapy is an effective, ethical, and evidence-based approach that prioritizes the well-being of individuals.
+In practice, the field is committed to ethical standards, ensuring that interventions are tailored to the unique needs of each individual, promoting a positive and supportive therapeutic environment.
 At Empower Behavioral Health, we work closely with the individuals and caregivers we serve to ensure they are in agreement with the goals and teaching strategies being used.
-ABA therapy is highly individualized, so each child is only exposed to activities and therapies that are appropriate for their needs.

 Is ABA Therapy Effective?